ARWNI2S/TheCorporateWars/whitepaper/README.md

 The borders between empires are nodes of information, technological exchange, and cultural clash, and unexplored territories present new opportunities for cooperation, alliance, and expansion.

-Players will have to navigate a legal web of commitments, regulations, deadlines, and permits; complying with both local and interstellar governance; taking care of both their public image and their political relationships, to extend their influence across the galaxy.
+> Players will have to navigate a legal web of commitments, regulations, deadlines, and permits; complying with both local and interstellar governance; taking care of both their public image and their polítical relationships, to extend their influence across the galaxy.

 ***